svensvx/CheckTransaction/README.md

 # CheckTransaction
 This is a python tool for getting information about a transaction from your own full node.

-The advantage compared to other Blockexploerer tools is the ease of use.
+The advantage compared to other Blockexplorer tools is the ease of use.
 There is no setup process.

 ## How to use
 Navigate into the folde and run